mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.0-Release-Notes.md

 actual authentication to the backend server and it can be used to implement a secure version of a wildcard user.

+### Consistent Critical Reads

+MaxScale 2.1 comes with a new filter module, _ccrfilter_, which allows critical reads to be routed to master after inserts.
+This will make reads after inserts consistent while still allowing read scaling.

+For more information, refer to the [CCRFilter](../Filters/CCRFilter.md) documentation.

+### Database Cache

+A new filter module, _cache_, allows MaxScale to cache the results of SELECT statements.
+This improves the performance of read-heavy workloads by reducing the work the backend databases have to perform.

+For more information, refer to the [Cache](../Filters/Cache.md) documentation.

+### Result set masking

+The new _masking_ filter can mask sensitive information from result sets.
+This is commonly done to hide sensitive information while still allowing the database to efficiently process the actual data.

+For more information, refer to the [Masking](../Filters/Masking.md) documentation.

+### Result set limiting

+The newly added _maxrows_ filter can restrict the maximum size of a returned result set.
+This can be used to reduce the negative effects of unexpectedly large result sets.
+It can also be used to improve security by preventing access to large sets of data with a single query.

+For more information, refer to the [Maxrows](../Filters/Maxrows.md) documentation.

 ## Bug fixes

 [Here is a list of bugs fixed since the release of MaxScale 2.0.X.](https://jira.mariadb.org/browse/MXS-739?jql=project%20%3D%20MXS%20AND%20issuetype%20%3D%20Bug%20AND%20resolution%20in%20(Fixed%2C%20Done)%20AND%20fixVersion%20%3D%202.0.0)